+Think about that for a minute.
 First, there are hours and hours of intense massage.
 Then she finds herself being squeezed through a pretty tight passageway.

 She is suddenly greeted by cold air.
 Let’s face it, all air feels cold when you’re all wet.

+Hopefully, she is placed skin-to-skin with you.
 There’s the rub down with blankets and towels.
 Towels!
 I’ve never met a super soft hospital towel, have you?

 Truth be told, those blankets aren’t all that soft either.
 I’m not sure hospitals have heard of fabric softener.

 At some point, a cold stethoscope gets put on her chest.
 Then a thermometer is poking her armpit.